-When you think back to 5 years ago where were you?
+When you think back to 5 years ago, where were you?
 I’m going to assume you’re pretty much a different person because we change so much in 5 years, especially if you’re in your 20s.

 What is a 5-year plan?

-A 5-year plan is going to help you to say yes to the things that will bring you closer to your goals, and say no to the things that will keep you further from your goals.
+A five-year plan is going to help you to say yes to the things that will bring you closer to your goals, and say no to the things that will keep you further from your goals.
 It’s just a great way to track exactly where you’re going and see how far you’ve come.